mgeitz/eqalert/README.md

         },
 ```

-> Press `0` to reload your config or restart the program if any changes were made to the config
+> Press `0` to reload your configs or restart the program if any changes were made.
+Though generally, it's a good idea to stop eqalert before manually editing your config files.

 ## Controls